-Total Number of members reached: 450
+Total Number of members reached: 560

-RESPONSE TO QUESTION (A) (CONT.)
+RESPONSE TO QUESTION (A) (4)

-In addition, in order to ensure that members are knowledgeable, each province was issued with a SAPS Mental Health Care Act file for distribution to Clusters and stations during 2018.
+In addition, in order to ensure that members are knowledgeable, each province was issued with a SAPS Mental Health Care Act file, for distribution to clusters and police stations, during 2018.
 These files contained the following:

-- The Mental Health Care Act, 2002(Act 17 of 2002) including Regulations - Standing Order (G) 291 on the Mental Health Care Act, 2002 - MHCA Form 22 (handing over custody by the SAPS of a person suspected of being mentally ill to Health establishment)
+- The Mental Health Care Act, 2002 (Act No. 17 of 2002) including Regulations. - Standing Order (G) 291, on the Mental Health Care Act, 2002. - MHCA Form 22 (handing over custody by the SAPS of a person suspected of being mentally ill to a Health establishment)

-RESPONSE TO QUESTION A (CONT.)
+RESPONSE TO QUESTION A (5)

-- MHCA Form 2 (transfer of mental health care user from detention to Health establishment) - MHCA Form 25 (Notice of abscondment from health establishment by mentally ill person to SAPS) - MHCA Form 26 (Notice of returning absconded Mental Health Care User to the Health establishment by SAPS) - MHCA Form 2 (Report of abuse of Mental Health Care User to the Review Board)
+- MHCA Form 2 (transfer of mental health care user from detention to a Health establishment) - MHCA Form 25 (Notice of abscondment from a health establishment by mentally ill person to SAPS) - MHCA Form 26 (Notice of returning absconded Mental Health Care User to the Health establishment by SAPS) - MHCA Form 2 (Report of abuse of a Mental Health Care User to the Review Board)